Research Experience for Teachers

-In the summer of 2013, the following teachers joined the MRSEC team:
+In the summer of 2014, the following teachers joined the MRSEC team:

-To study the magneto-electric effect, I assisted by preparing substrates and operating the three separate deposition chambers, including the new organic evaporator, needed to create the samples.
-I've conducted pyroelectricity measurements to determine if a pyroelectric current could be established from the bottom electrode to the top by polarizing the oligomer (VDF) layer in between the two electrodes.
+I assisted by preparing substrates and operating three separate deposition chambers, including the organic thermal evaporator, needed to create the samples.
+Typically, the structure of the samples was as follows: glass/Pt (50nm)/Co (8-15 Å), vinylidene difluoride (VDF)/ Al (30-80 nm).
+I then conducted pyroelectricity measurements to determine if a pyroelectric current could be established from the bottom electrode to the top by polarizing the VDF between the two electrodes.
 Pyroelectricity is observed by using a laser to modulate the temperature across the crystal structure, which then results in a potential difference.
 The observed pyroelectric current is directly proportional to the polarization of the ferroelectric layer.